yilserkan/Complete-C-Unity-Game-Developer-3D---Udemy-Course/Project Boost/README.md

 # Project Boost
 If you want to play this game, checkout my itch account  : https://syildir.itch.io/project-boost

-This was the one the first complete games i created.It has helped me to understand how Rigidbodies work, the Particle System works, what prefabs are and how to use them, basic components ( Transform, Mesh Renderer...) , etc.
+This was one of the first complete games i created.It has helped me to understand how Rigidbodies work, the Particle System works, what prefabs are and how to use them, basic components ( Transform, Mesh Renderer...) , etc.

 In this game you have to make it to the finish point without touching the obstacles.
 It contains 4 level.